To The

 the contract to carry the mail from Huntingdon by way of our town to

 Lexington.
-His boys done most of the carrying by horseback---starting from
+His boys done most of the carrying by horseback---starting

 Huntingdon and on to Lexington one day, and return the next.
 We got the